mohammadmasoumi/flask_project_template/README.md

 # flask_project_template

-This is a flask - ready to deploy on prodution - project template which using pymongo and celery.
+This is a flask - ready to deploy on production - project template which using pymongo and celery.